 How much snow?

-Seven distinct climate classes of snow are widely recognized, and these align well with the major ecoregions of the world, because temperature and precipitation also control what plants will grow.
+Seven distinct climate classes of snow are widely recognized, and these align well with the major ecoregions of the world, because temperature and precipitation also control what plants will grow in a given area.

 The distribution of snow classes (left) of North America corresponds with the locations of its major ecological regions (right).
 Note the difference in typical snowpack depth (human silhouette for scale) between the tundra and maritime snow classes.

 The moment snowflakes land on the ground and start to build a snowpack they begin to change.
-No longer in a super-moist environment, the crystals’ arms or branches break off, and they become more rounded, even at temperatures below freezing.
-At the same time, the force of gravity compacts the snow, making it more dense. its density going up (here from 100 to 350 kg/m3) and the amount of air in the snow going down from 90% to 65%.
-Yet even when compacted, the pack remains more air than ice by volume.
+No longer in a super-moist environment like that of the clouds in which they formed, the crystals’ arms or branches break off, and they become more rounded, even at temperatures below freezing.
+At the same time, the force of gravity compacts the snow, making it more dense.
+Yet even when compacted, the snowpack remains more air than ice by volume.

 Through the course of the winter, the snow pack builds up.
 It snows, then stops; the new layers settle and compact, the snow grains in each layer changing (metamorphism) with time.
 Then it snows again.
 Each layer preserves some characteristics that tell us about its deposition and post-deposition history.
-The sum of all the layers blanket the landscape and affect the ecosystem, the climate and the hydrology (movement of water).
+The sum of all the layers blankets the landscape and affects the ecosystem, the climate, and the hydrology (movement of water).